Code of Ethics & General Rules

 GENERAL RULES, CODE OF ETHICS AND SPIRIT OF THE PROBLEM

-Revised by the Science Olympiad Rules Committee Chairs and Executive Board, July 2012
+Revised by the Science Olympiad Rules Committee Chairs and Executive Board, July 2014 (note changes in bold)

-State and regional tournament directors must notify teams of any site-dependent rule or other rule modification at least 30 days prior to the tournament.
+- State and regional tournament directors must notify teams of any site-dependent rule or other rule modification with as much notice as possible, ideally at least 30 days prior to the tournament.

 I pledge to put forth my best effort in the Science Olympiad tournament and to uphold the principles of honest competition.
 In my events, I will compete with integrity, respect, and sportsmanship towards my fellow competitors.
 I will display courtesy towards Event Supervisors and Tournament Personnel.
 My actions will exemplify the proud spirit of my school, team, and state.